DOC area for red and rose wines in the Italian region Tuscany

 , The zone includes the eponymous municipality of San Gimignano in the province of Siena, northwest of the city of the same name.
 Most of the luxurious palaces and towers of the multi-tower city of San Gimignano date back to the 12th century.
 In the Middle Ages the city had an important, strategic location between Florence, Siena and Pisa and was located on important connecting roads.
 The most important of these was the Via Francigena, which not only led the pilgrims to Rome, but also served the traders as a transport route for their goods such as wine.
 If the grapes come from classified vineyards, can Vigna

-followed by the layer name.
+followed by the location name.

 The wine types Rosso

-(also called Novello
+(also as Novello

 ) and Rosato

 (50%), any use of the varieties Cabernet Sauvignon